Definition :

 2. Jurisdiction-Specific Laws

-The format and enforceability of demand notices vary across countries.
+The format and enforceability of notices vary across countries.
 In the U.S., demand notices are commonly used before filing lawsuits, whereas in India, they are required in certain legal matters, such as cheque bounce cases.

 3. Statute of Limitations